-We try to keep downtime to a minimum and sometimes maintenance sessions will be replaced by At Risk periods.
+We try to keep downtime to a minimum and sometimes maintenance sessions will be replaced by At Risk periods (if the list below shows Planned Maintenance/At Risk then it has not yet been decided which will be used).
 During an At Risk period the service will still be open to users but work will be undertaken.
 There is a small, but finite, chance that the work being undertaken will affect normal operation and users should bear this in mind when using the service during these times.
 We will endevour to notify users of the change from full planned maintenance to At Risk period as early as possible to help them plan their work accordingly.

 Notifications of Maintenance and At Risk Sessions

 If you wish to be kept notified of upcoming maintenance sessions and when the machine is returned to service, you can subscribe to additional e-mail notifications by using the procedure described in the HECToR FAQ.